daviddkovacs/Global-EVT-maps/README.md

 Sentinel-3 (S3) top-of-atmosphere (TOA) OLCI data is used with hybrid retrieval models to infer globally four essential vegetation traits (EVTs):
 The models are based on Gaussian process regression (GPR) algorithms trained on SCOPE-6SV model simulations, and so applicable to process TOA OLCI data.
 This workflow is the global extension of the regional study: https://github.com/psreyes/S3_TOA_GPR_1 Within the GEE folder, you will find the scripts used to visualize these products in the GEE environment.
-Furthermore, the Whittaker smoother temporal reconstruction method is implemented in the GEE JavaScript code, that will produce gap-free maps.
+Furthermore, the Whittaker smoother temporal reconstruction method is implemented in the GEE JavaScript code, that will produce cloud-free maps.

 ![12124r1](https://user-images.githubusercontent.com/123364246/219020011-22517ec1-2cf6-4b91-8334-fdd813aac119.png)